jiahuan-he/SD-realtime-collaboration/README.md

   })
   ```
 #### 4.3.
 Computing simulation data
-The simulation data is calculated at the client and pushed to the firebase realtime database instance, then the client(s)
-subscribing to the instance rerenders the view to generate the chart.
+The simulation data is calculated at the client with the help from [mathjs](https://www.npmjs.com/package/mathjs) and pushed to the firebase realtime database instance, then the client(s) subscribing to the instance rerenders the view to generate the chart using [recharts](https://www.npmjs.com/package/recharts).
 Consider the example that a model is constructed as such:
 ```
 tank1 ===flow1===> tank2